Murari772/Discussion-Forum-Website/README.md

 # Discussion-Forum-Website
-This website manages posts with comments
+This website manages posts with comments.
-Head on to the master branch to view the project files
+Head on to the master branch to view the project files.